w3c/csswg-drafts/explainer.md

 The following properties are proposed to provide ways for customization of the spatial navigation.

 #### `nav-rule` property (CSSUI4)
-- This property can customize the spatial navigation of the group of elements in response to the directional navigational input.
+- This property can customize the spatial navigation of the group of elements in response to pressing the arrow keys.
 ```css
 nav-rule: auto | projection | direction | nearest
 ```